Attention-Aligned Reasoning for Large Language Models: Method

-\textbf{Dynamic Tuning of Attention Alignment Strength.} \todo{} As reasoning trajectories progress, the required degree of attention alignment may vary at different steps.
-According to prior work~\citep{confidence1, confidence2}, LLMs' predicted probability distribution can be viewed as a confidence signal to determine their prediction quality.
-High-confidence prediction suggests reliable generation, implying a correct attention, whereas low confidence may indicate unreliable generation and attention drift.
-Therefore, we introduce a step-level anchoring strength $\omega_i$ that is dynamically adjusted based on model confidence.\footnote{Our strength adjustment strategy builds upon the confidence-modulated strength strategy in SPA~\citep{tian2024selective}.
-While SPA adjusts the strength based on confidence for each logit at the vocabulary level, we introduce an additional factor to adjust the strength for each step.} Let $P_i = \{p_1, p_2, \ldots, p_m\}$ represent the predicted probability at step $i$.
-We calculate the confidence score using the harmonic mean of $P_i$
+Therefore, we introduce a step-level steering strength $\omega_j$ that is dynamically adjusted based on model confidence.\footnote{Our strength adjustment strategy builds upon the confidence-modulated strength strategy in SPA~\citep{tian2024selective}.
+While SPA adjusts the strength based on confidence for each logit at the vocabulary level, we introduce an additional factor to adjust the strength for each step.} Let $P_j = \{p_{j,1}, p_{j,2}, \ldots, p_{j,m} \}$ denote the probabilities of the $m$ tokens generated at step $j$.
+We define the step confidence as the harmonic mean of probabilities:

-This confidence score serves as an additional factor to scale the attention steering strength $w_i$ in \autoref{formula_spa}.
-We discuss detailed design choices and experiments in Appendix~\ref{appendix:mean}.
+We adopt the harmonic mean because it is sensitive to low-probability tokens~\citep{kai-etal-2024-sh2, krishnan2024enhancing}, so a few uncertain predictions can sharply lower the overall score.
+This behavior is well-suited to multi-step reasoning, where attention drift is often associated with locally uncertain generations~\citep{kai-etal-2024-sh2}.
+By comparison, alternatives such as entropy or the arithmetic mean smooth uncertainty more evenly across tokens and thus may fail to emphasize the low-confidence tail, where intervention is most critical.
+We experimented with alternative designs in Appendix~\ref{appendix:mean} and demonstrated that harmonic mean achieves the best performance.